Media-Ed-Online/intro-web-dev-2017aut/modules/topic-02/_posts/2017-01-09-basic-html.md

 HTML is the standard markup language for creating web pages and web applications.
 HTML is a markup language that web browsers use to interpret and compose text, images, and other material into visual or audible web pages.
 HTML was first proposed in 1990 by Tim Berners-Lee, then a contract physicist at CERN.

-For more info, quikly read [Amy Hisson's "History of HTML"](http://amyhissom.com/HTML5-CSS3/history.html#1).
+For more info, quickly read [Amy Hisson's "History of HTML"](http://amyhissom.com/HTML5-CSS3/history.html#1).

 ### Elements & Tags
 We will begin working in-depth with HTML in the next Topic.
 For now, I want you to just have basic understanding of how HTML renders.